ibm-cloud-docs/ContinuousDelivery/devsecops-custom-scripts.md

 * `image`: You can use any Docker image that is accessible by the pipeline worker as a base image for the task.

 * `script`: The script to run in the stage.
 Because this field is used as a script file make sure that the contents act like a script file in the base image that you provided.
 You can include other scripts next to this configuration file, and refer to them from this entry point.
-For example,:
+For example:

 ```
 test: